IansiryaKatana/iskabookingportal/docs/architecture-spec.md

     - Handles existing accounts (sends reset if already linked, returns error if linked to different partner)
     - Redirects to `/partner/reset-password` for password setup
   - `weekly-payment-report` – Weekly payment report generation
+  - `manage-users` – Admin function to create and update users, bypasses RLS for user management
   - Data Management Functions (Development/Testing):
     - `delete_student_application(p_application_id UUID)` – Deletes single application and all related records, returns deletion statistics
     - `delete_all_student_applications()` – Deletes all applications in the system, returns JSONB with deletion count and details